Steam's Most-Wishlisted Pirate Game Launches April 14

 What You're Actually Getting at Launch

 The base game will run you $30 when it goes live on Steam Early Access.
-There's also a $40 Supporter Bundle that includes the game alongside a collection of sea shanties recorded by Seán Dagher, which, look, either that's your thing or it isn't.
-Credit where it's due to Windrose Crew for going the extra mile on the atmosphere rather than just throwing in a digital artbook nobody asked for.
+There's also a $40 Supporter Bundle that includes the game alongside a collection of sea shanties recorded by Seán Dagher, which, look, either that's your thing or it isn't. to Windrose Crew for going the extra mile on the atmosphere rather than just throwing in a digital artbook nobody asked for.

 Launch times vary by region.
 UK players are looking at 9 AM BST on April 14; US players on the East Coast get it at 4 AM ET, and West Coast players at 1 AM PT.
 Australian players have the most civilised deal at 6 PM AEST.
 Set your alarms accordingly.

 The comparison people keep reaching for is Assassin's Creed: Black Flag, and honestly, that's not a bad shorthand.
 Black Flag remains one of the best pirate games ever made, and Ubisoft has shown exactly zero interest in revisiting it properly.
 Windrose isn't trying to be a carbon copy, but if you've been waiting twelve years for something to scratch that particular itch, this is the most promising candidate in a long time.
-The ship combat, the crew-building, the sense of being genuinely at sea rather than just sailing between waypoints.
+The ship combat, the crew-building, the sense of being at sea rather than just sailing between waypoints.
 It's all there from what's been shown.

 April 14 is four days away.
 If you haven't added this to your wishlist yet, the Steam page is right there.